bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Yeah, maybe it's a bit much to go over this whole thing again.
 Again, we discussed this in episode 37, you said?

+Speaker 1: 00:07:53

 Yes.

+Speaker 0: 00:07:54

 Yeah, so that's what we discussed, I guess, in depth.
 How worried we are about it anyways.
-Short term, So now it's turned off.
+Short term, so now it's turned off.
 I guess the other thing maybe worth mentioning is, so this is something that…

 Speaker 1: 00:08:07

-So the fact that we were able to detect this at all is because of all this tooling, it's not that obvious normally because transactions, sometimes they appear in a block, sometimes they don't.
+So the fact that we were able to detect this at all is because of all this tooling, it's not that obvious normally because transactions, you know, sometimes they appear in a block, sometimes they don't.
 So that's pretty cool that we have the tech to detect it.
+The imprint is pretty minor.

 Speaker 0: 00:08:22